Searching the Help

 Fault Monitoring | Enable Interface Fault Polling |

-If enabled, State Poller monitors all interfaces by issuing SNMP read-only queries to devices assigned to this level of the monitoring hierarchy.
-By default, any connected interface is monitored for MIB-II ifAdminStatus and ifOperStatus. (ifAdminStatus is set by the device administrator. ifOperStatus indicates the operational status of interface health.)
+If By default, any connected interface is monitored for MIB-II ifAdminStatus and ifOperStatus. (ifAdminStatus is set by the device administrator. ifOperStatus indicates the operational status of interface health.)
 If you have unconnected interfaces that you want to monitor, expand NNMi monitoring behavior with the Poll Unconnected Interfaces and the Poll Interfaces Hosting IP Addresses attributes.
 Note The following attributes must also be enabled:

 |